mediacloud/backend/doc/docker_issues.markdown

                   - subnet: "172.16.0.0/12"
     ```

-# I encounter funky inter-node communication problems in a swarm
+## I've encounter funky inter-node communication problems in a swarm

 If you encounter weird connectivity problems between nodes in a Docker Swarm, e.g. containers seem to be are able to connect to some containers but not the others, make sure that you've opened the required TCP and UDP ports between nodes as per deployment instructions.